Kismet (play)

 Kismet is a three-act play written in 1911 by Edward Knoblauch (who later anglicised his name to Edward Knoblock).
-The title means Fate or Destiny in Turkish and Urdu.
+The title means Fate or Destiny in Turkish.
 The play ran for 330 performances in London and later opened in the United States.
 It was subsequently revived, and the story was later filmed several times and adapted for the 1953 musical.